deveshdatwani/ssd/README.md

 Okay so have two locomotives in this sample image.

-The label formatting is as follows ->
+The label values are normalized to the image dimensions and are as follows;

 <i>centre x:float</i>